joshnichols-lang/Mentat/replit.md

 ### Authentication & Security

+**Multi-Tenant Architecture:** The application is now a fully multi-tenant SaaS.
+All API routes are protected with `isAuthenticated` middleware and use per-user credentials from the database.
+The `getUserHyperliquidClient(userId)` function retrieves encrypted credentials and initializes individual Hyperliquid client instances for each user.

 **User Credentials:** Uses AES-256-GCM encryption with envelope encryption for storing Hyperliquid API private keys per user.
 Each credential has a unique Data Encryption Key (DEK) that is encrypted with the master key (ENCRYPTION_MASTER_KEY secret).
 The `credentialService` provides secure encryption/decryption with proper key isolation - if one credential is compromised, others remain secure.

 **User Schema:** Includes UUID-based identification and Zod validation.

 **Data Isolation:** Complete per-user data isolation with userId foreign keys on all trading-related tables (trades, positions, portfolio snapshots, AI usage logs).
 Each user's AI agent learns only from their own interactions.
+All storage methods enforce userId-first parameter pattern with `withUserFilter()` helper.

+**Background Services Limitation:** The autonomous trading engine (`monitoringService.ts`) and portfolio snapshot service (`portfolioSnapshotService.ts`) currently use a single `TEST_USER_ID` and need to be redesigned for multi-tenant operation.
+For production multi-tenant deployment, these services should either be disabled or refactored to run per-user with separate instances.

 ### Core Features